 Cartridges are portable, easy to use, and allow you to experiment with different strains and presentations.
 Already pre-filled cartridges, like our Delta-8 THC one, are a desirable option for people on the go.

 To use a cartridge, you only need to attach it to a specialized battery or a suitable device.
-The battery will provide the necessary heat to vaporize the resin, and you will be able to inhale it without any fuss.
+The battery will provide the necessary heat to vaporize the resin.

 These versions of the classic nail of the oil rig use an external electronic device to heat it instead of the butane torch.
 Electronic nails, or e-nails, are safer to use than regular ones and have better temperature control.

 Despite being easier to use, we do not recommend it to beginners learning how to smoke live resin since they can be expensive and cumbersome.
 Moreover, e-nails need a connection into an electric outlet to work, so what they gain in safety and precision, they lose in portability.

 After this review of dabbing devices, the inevitable question remains: Can I use other methods to smoke live resin?
 The answer is yes.
 With minor temperature adjustments, you can use multipurpose vaping pens to smoke live resin.
 The downside is that this concentrate sticks too much to the vaping chamber and can be too difficult to clean.